pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 --Richard Dawkins

 "[S]tudents from elite schools expect success, and expect it now.
 They have, by definition, never experienced anything else, and their sense of self has been built around their ability to succeed.
 The idea of not being successful terrifies them, disorients them, defeats them.
 They’ve been driven their whole lives by a fear of failure—often, in the first instance, by their parents’ fear of failure.
 The first time I blew a test, I walked out of the room feeling like I no longer knew who I was.
 The second time, it was easier; I had started to learn that failure isn’t the end of the world.
-But if you’re afraid to fail, you’re afraid to take risks, which begins to explain the final and most damning disadvantage of an elite education: that it is profoundly anti-intellectual.
+&emsp;&emsp;&emsp;But if you’re afraid to fail, you’re afraid to take risks, which begins to explain the final and most damning disadvantage of an elite education: that it is profoundly anti-intellectual.
 This will seem counterintuitive.
 Aren’t kids at elite schools the smartest ones around, at least in the narrow academic sense?
 Don’t they work harder than anyone else—indeed, harder than any previous generation?
 They are.
 They do.
 But being an intellectual is not the same as being smart.
 Being an intellectual means more than doing your homework.
-If so few kids come to college understanding this, it is no wonder.
+&emsp;&emsp;&emsp;If so few kids come to college understanding this, it is no wonder.
 They are products of a system that rarely asked them to think about something bigger than the next assignment.
 The system forgot to teach them, along the way to the prestige admissions and the lucrative jobs, that the most important achievements can’t be measured by a letter or a number or a name.
 It forgot that the true purpose of education is to make minds, not careers.
-Being an intellectual means, first of all, being passionate about ideas—and not just for the duration of a semester, for the sake of pleasing the teacher, or for getting a good grade.
+&emsp;&emsp;&emsp;Being an intellectual means, first of all, being passionate about ideas—and not just for the duration of a semester, for the sake of pleasing the teacher, or for getting a good grade.
 A friend who teaches at the University of Connecticut once complained to me that his students don’t think for themselves.
 Well, I said, Yale students think for themselves, but only because they know we want them to.
 I’ve had many wonderful students at Yale and Columbia, bright, thoughtful, creative kids whom it’s been a pleasure to talk with and learn from.
 But most of them have seemed content to color within the lines that their education had marked out for them.
 Only a small minority have seen their education as part of a larger intellectual journey, have approached the work of the mind with a pilgrim soul.
 These few have tended to feel like freaks, not least because they get so little support from the university itself.
 Places like Yale, as one of them put it to me, are not conducive to searchers. [explorers]
-Places like Yale are simply not set up to help students ask the big questions.
+&emsp;&emsp;&emsp;Places like Yale are simply not set up to help students ask the big questions.
 I don’t think there ever was a golden age of intellectualism in the American university, but in the 19th century students might at least have had a chance to hear such questions raised in chapel or in the literary societies and debating clubs that flourished on campus.
 Throughout much of the 20th century, with the growth of the humanistic ideal in American colleges, students might have encountered the big questions in the classrooms of professors possessed of a strong sense of pedagogic mission.
 Teachers like that still exist in this country, but the increasingly dire exigencies of academic professionalization have made them all but extinct at elite universities.
 Professors at top research institutions are valued exclusively for the quality of their scholarly work; time spent on teaching is time lost.
 If students want a conversion experience, they’re better off at a liberal arts college.
-When elite universities boast that they teach their students how to think, they mean that they teach them the analytic and rhetorical skills necessary for success in law or medicine or science or business.
+&emsp;&emsp;&emsp;When elite universities boast that they teach their students how to think, they mean that they teach them the analytic and rhetorical skills necessary for success in law or medicine or science or business.
 But a humanistic education is supposed to mean something more than that, as universities still dimly feel.
 So when students get to college, they hear a couple of speeches telling them to ask the big questions, and when they graduate, they hear a couple more speeches telling them to ask the big questions.
 And in between, they spend four years taking courses that train them to ask the little questions—specialized courses, taught by specialized professors, aimed at specialized students.
 Although the notion of breadth is implicit in the very idea of a liberal arts education, the admissions process increasingly selects for kids who have already begun to think of themselves in specialized terms—the junior journalist, the budding astronomer, the language prodigy.
 We are slouching, even at elite schools, toward a glorified form of vocational training.
-Indeed, that seems to be exactly what those schools want.
+&emsp;&emsp;&emsp;Indeed, that seems to be exactly what those schools want.
 There’s a reason elite schools speak of training leaders, not thinkers—holders of power, not its critics.
 An independent mind is independent of all allegiances, and elite schools, which get a large percentage of their budget from alumni giving, are strongly invested in fostering institutional loyalty.
 As another friend, a third-generation Yalie, says, the purpose of Yale College is to manufacture Yale alumni.
 Of course, for the system to work, those alumni need money.
 At Yale, the long-term drift of students away from majors in the humanities and basic sciences toward more practical ones like computer science and economics has been abetted by administrative indifference.
 The college career office has little to say to students not interested in law, medicine, or business, and elite universities are not going to do anything to discourage the large percentage of their graduates who take their degrees to Wall Street.
 In fact, they’re showing them the way.
 The liberal arts university is becoming the corporate university, its center of gravity shifting to technical fields where scholarly expertise can be parlayed into lucrative business opportunities.
-It’s no wonder that the few students who are passionate about ideas find themselves feeling isolated and confused.
+&emsp;&emsp;&emsp;It’s no wonder that the few students who are passionate about ideas find themselves feeling isolated and confused.
 I was talking with one of them last year about his interest in the German Romantic idea of bildung, the upbuilding of the soul.
 But, he said—he was a senior at the time—it’s hard to build your soul when everyone around you is trying to sell theirs.
-Yet there is a dimension of the intellectual life that lies above the passion for ideas, though so thoroughly has our culture been sanitized of it that it is hardly surprising if it was beyond the reach of even my most alert students.
+&emsp;&emsp;&emsp;Yet there is a dimension of the intellectual life that lies above the passion for ideas, though so thoroughly has our culture been sanitized of it that it is hardly surprising if it was beyond the reach of even my most alert students.
 Since the idea of the intellectual emerged in the 18th century, it has had, at its core, a commitment to social transformation.
 Being an intellectual means thinking your way toward a vision of the good society and then trying to realize that vision by speaking truth to power.
 It means going into spiritual exile.
 It means foreswearing your allegiance, in lonely freedom, to God, to country, and to Yale.
 It takes more than just intellect; it takes imagination and courage.
 “I am not afraid to make a mistake,” Stephen Dedalus says, “even a great mistake, a lifelong mistake, and perhaps as long as eternity, too.”
 ...
-The world that produced John Kerry and George Bush is indeed giving us our next generation of leaders.
+&emsp;&emsp;&emsp;The world that produced John Kerry and George Bush is indeed giving us our next generation of leaders.
 The kid who’s loading up on AP courses junior year or editing three campus publications while double-majoring, the kid whom everyone wants at their college or law school but no one wants in their classroom, the kid who doesn’t have a minute to breathe, let alone think, will soon be running a corporation or an institution or a government.
 She will have many achievements but little experience, great success but no vision.
 The disadvantage of an elite education is that it’s given us the elite we have, and the elite we’re going to have."
 --William Deresiewicz

 "The greatest minds are capable of the greatest vices as well as of the greatest virtues."